 The principle of non-discrimination was applied in France in employment policy after the adoption of two main laws.

-The Law 90-602 of 12 July 1990 regarding the protection of persons against discrimination due to their health status or disability was meant originally to protect people with AIDS.
-Disability was added as a cause of discrimination which would be prohibited and punished by penal courts.
-The Law 2005-102 of 11 February 2005 extended the principle of non-discrimination according to the EU Council Directive 2000/78/EC framework for equal treatment in employment and occupation, in 2005.
+First is Law 90-602 of 12 July 1990 regarding the protection of persons against discrimination due to their health status or disability, which originally meant to protect people with AIDS.
+Disability was added as a cause of discrimination, which would be prohibited and punished by penal courts.
+Another one is Law 2005-102 of 11 February 2005 that extended the principle of non-discrimination according to the EU Council Framework Directive 2000/78/EC for equal treatment in employment and occupation.

-There are some exceptions in regard to the prohibition of discrimination in employment of people with disabilities.
-Article 225-3 of the Penal Code states that the provisions of Article 225-1 (grounds of discrimination) are not implemented when: in cases of discrimination based on health state or disability, the hiring refusal or a dismissal is motivated by a medically recognised unfitness to the post, according to Title IV of Book II of the Labour Code (Code du Travail), or according to the health provisions related to public service; in cases of discrimination in hiring, based on gender, age, or physical appearance, when such a motive consists in an essential and determining professional requirement.
+There are some exceptions concerning the prohibition of discrimination in employment of people with disabilities.
+Article 225-3 of the Penal Code states that the provisions of Article 225-1 (grounds of discrimination) are not implemented when: in cases of discrimination based on health status or disability, the hiring refusal or a dismissal is motivated by a medically recognised unfitness to the vacancy, according to Title IV of Book II of the Labour Code (Code du Travail), or according to the health provisions related to public service; in cases of discrimination in hiring, based on gender, age, or physical appearance, when such a motive consists in an essential and determining professional requirement.

-Disabled people can work in an ordinary environment, in an ordinary company, in an adapted company (Entreprise adaptée, EA), in a home work distribution centre (Centre de distribution de travail à domicile, CDTD), or they can work in a specialised workshop (Etablissement et service d’aide par le travail, ESAT).
-They are oriented by the Commission for the rights and the autonomy of disabled persons (CDAPH) and can be recruited through public employment agencies (Pôle emploi and Cap emploi).
-Adapted enterprises (Enterprises adaptées (EAs)) are intended for people unable to work in companies without substantial accommodation in the open labour market and have to employ 80% of people having been recognised as disabled workers (RQTH).
+Disabled people can work in an ordinary work environment, in a mainstream company, in an adapted company (Entreprise adaptée, EA), in a home work distribution centre (Centre de distribution de travail à domicile, CDTD), or they can work in a sheltered workshop (Etablissement et service d’aide par le travail, ESAT).
+All these type of employment are oriented by the Commission for the rights and autonomy of disabled persons (CDAPH), and disabled people can be recruited through public employment agencies (Pôle emploi and Cap emploi).
+Adapted enterprises (Enterprises adaptées - EAs) are intended for people who are unable to work in companies without substantial accommodation in the mainstream labour market and have 80% of people who have been recognised as disabled workers (RQTH).
 ESATs are devoted to people with a working capacity below 30% of the French standard productivity for the same work position.